Sometimes a birthday present goes too far; sometimes it doesn't go far enough.

 No response.
 She must have gone outside already.
 I went out, and she was right about it being real cold.
-In addition to the cold there was at least a foot of new snow, and that was on top of the foot we’d gotten yesterday.
+In addition to the cold there was at least a foot of new snow, and that was on top of the foot we got the day before.

 Ellen was standing on the porch, at the top of the stairs.
 She was holding something behind her so I couldn’t see what it was.